sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntaxdefs.md

   your `.YAML-tmLanguage` file.
 - Sublime Text will reload the changes to the syntax definition.

-In case you are wondering why :PackageDev: knows what you want to convert your file to: It's specified in the first comment line.
+In case you are wondering why <Term term="package_dev" /> knows what you want to convert your file to: It's specified in the first comment line.

 You have now created your first syntax definition.
 Next, open a new file and